fadhiilrachman/line-py/README.rst

 Requirements
 ============
-The linepy module only requires Python 2.7, or Python 3
+The linepy module only requires Python 3

 Installation
 ============